The Arthritis NewsletterSummer 2011

 - DO SPOUSES KNOW HOW MUCH FATIGUE, PAIN, AND PHYSICAL LIMITATION THEIR PARTNERS WITH RHEUMATOID ARTHRITIS EXPERIENCE?

-- A NEW ARTHRITIS SELF-MANAGEMENT PROGRAM FOR ABORIGINAL PEOPLE – Developed in partnership with Old Massett Village Council, Haida Gwaii
+- A NEW ARTHRITIS SELF-MANAGEMENT PROGRAM FOR Indigenous PEOPLE – Developed in partnership with Old Massett Village Council, Haida Gwaii

-- A NEW ARTHRITIS SELF-MANAGEMENT PROGRAM FOR ABORIGINAL PEOPLE – Developed in partnership with Kwakiutl District Council, Vancouver Island
+- A NEW ARTHRITIS SELF-MANAGEMENT PROGRAM FOR Indigenous PEOPLE – Developed in partnership with Kwakiutl District Council, Vancouver Island